Pool Resurfacing Cost Breakdown

 Replacing a vinyl pool with a fiberglass one usually costs between $50,000 and $65,000.
 However, a fiberglass pool will cost you less over time in repair and maintenance fees as long as you take proper care of it.

-Remodeling Your Swimming Pool
+Remodeling Costs For Your Swimming Pool

 When you resurface your swimming pool, you can take it as an opportunity to fine-tune your setup.
 Many people choose to remodel their pool during a resurfacing, adding luxury features to improve their time in the pool.